botbrains-io/python-zendesk/docs/models/addposition.md

 # AddPosition

-Where to add the authentication (for API key type)
+Where to add the API key (header or query string)

 ## Values